 4. Stand-alone constitutional exemptions

 In contrast to an exemption from a temporarily valid law, stand-alone constitutional exemptions “are to be avoided” (Canada (Attorney General) v.
 PHS Community Services Society, 3 S.C.R.
 134 at paragraph 149).
-If a law produces unconstitutional effects, section 52(1) renders the law of no force or effect to the extent of the inconsistency (Ferguson at paragraph 65).
+If a law produces unconstitutional effects, a remedy issued pursuant to section 52(1) renders the law inoperative to the extent of the inconsistency, for all future cases, subject to the ordinary rules of stare decisis (Ferguson, supra, at paragraph 65; Sullivan at paragraphs 52-54).
 Taking a case-by-case approach to unconstitutional law (i.e., through the use of constitutional exemptions) would be inappropriate because it would: (1) disregard the remedial scheme of the Constitution, including the mandatory wording of section 52(1); (2) create uncertainty and undermine the rule of law; and (3) usurp Parliament’s role and responsibility (Ferguson, supra, at paragraphs 58-73; Carter v.
 Canada (Attorney General), 1 S.C.R.
 331 at paragraph 125).
 Although the Court has not expressly closed the door on stand-alone constitutional exemptions as a remedy for unconstitutional laws outside the section 12 context, this appears to be the practical implication of Ferguson, PHS and Carter.
 The door has expressly been closed on the use of constitutional exemptions to remedy section 12 violations arising from mandatory minimum penalties (Ferguson, supra).

 Report a problem on this page